nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

 ---

-### SOCIAL_AUTH_URL_NAMESPACE

-Default: `sso`

-The [Django URL](https://docs.djangoproject.com/en/3.1/topics/http/urls/#url-namespaces) namespace to use for the social auth module.
-The default is typically fine and should only be changed if absolutely necessary.

 ## User Permissions

 By default, once authenticated, if the user has never logged in before a new user account will be created for the user.